krodri95/brain-tumor-diagnosis/README.md

 # Brain-Tumor-Diagnosis

-This is the code base for my master's dissertation on 'Explainable Deep Learning for Brain Tumor Diagnosis'.
+This is the code base for my master's dissertation on 'Explainable Deep Learning for Brain Tumor Diagnosis' - Utiliziing xAI techniques for model explainability and a novel weakly supervised semantic segmentation approach.
-Need to add more stuff...

 ## Network Architecture